What Is Low-Hanging Fruit in SEO?

 - Easily change date ranges to parse time-sensitive data.

 This will provide you easy data about which low-hanging fruit pages to optimize to improve rank.
 Quick, handy, easy, and a total game changer from digging around in GSC manually.

 How to Address Low-Hanging Fruit Opportunities in SEO

 Once you’ve identified those interesting keywords and ready-for-greatness pages, there are a dozen things you can do to try to help them improve ranking and get more traffic.
-Take a look at our blog post, Title here, or watch my webinar for some great ideas.
+Take a look at our blog post, Low-Hanging Fruit: 10 SEO Cheat Sheet Tips for Improving Traffic, or watch my webinar for some great ideas.

 Questions, Comments, Or Concerns?

 At Two Octobers, we love receiving feedback about our tools, processes, and work.
 If you have further questions, reach out to us!
 Feedback about ways in which a tool could be improved?
 Reach out to us!
 Comments about ways in which our tools or work have impacted your business?
 Reach out to us (or better yet; leave us a review).